jakobzhao/geog371/resources/video.md

 You can integrate a video clip into your web mapping application.
 To do that, you will need to download a video from Youtube or other video resources, or, you can simply shoot one.

 There are multiple tools available for downloading youtube videos, such as [ClipConverter.cc](http://www.clipconverter.cc/).
 By copying and pasting the url of the youtube video, you can directly download the video.

-Please download the video in MP4 format, because this format is supported by most web browsers.
+- Please download the video in MP4 format, because this format is supported by most web browsers.
+- Also please make sure the dimensions of the map as large as possible.On Youtube, most of the high resolution video clip is around 1920*1080.

 ## post-process video clip